 - You have the right not to speak.
 To exercise this right, you should tell the police, “I would like to remain silent.”

-- You never have to consent to a search of yourself, your belongings, your car or your house.
-If you do consent to a search, it can affect your rights later in court.
+- You never have to consent to a search of yourself, your belongings, your car, or your house.
+In New York City, police are required by law to let you know when they’re asking for your consent to a search and to let you know that you have the right to say no. If you do consent to a search, it can affect your rights later in court.
 If the police say they have a search warrant, ask to see it.
 If they don’t, say “I do not consent to this search.”
-Police cannot arrest you simply for refusing to consent to a search.
+Police cannot arrest or ticket you simply for refusing to consent to a search.
 This may not stop the search from happening, but it will protect your rights if you have to go to court.

-- Do not interfere with or obstruct the police—you can be arrested for it.
+- Do not interfere with or obstruct the police—you can be arrested for doing so.

 - You should ask if you are under arrest or free to leave.